dmitrydnl/BitSkinsApi/docs/eng/buy_order/market_buy_orders.md

 * BuyOrderId - buy order id.
 * MarketHashName - item name.
 * Price - price.
-* SuggestedPrice - the average price of this item in BitSkins.
+* SuggestedPrice - the average price of this item in BitSkins, maybe null.
 * IsMine - is your purchase order.
 * CreatedAt - date of creation.
 * PlaceInQueue - number in the queue of purchase orders.